abbyazari/abbyazari.github.io/_pages/group.md

 author_profile: true
 ---

-The Azari Research Group (ARG) pursues machine learning and other automated computational methods for advancing knowledge of planetary science and space physics.
+The Azari Research Group (ARG) aims to: 1) advance the state of machine learning and other automated computational methods for shared challenges in Earth and space sciences, and 2) apply said methods to advance our knowledge of planetary science and space physics.

-ARG's vision regarding our group's work culture can be found at [abbyazari.github.io/culture](https://abbyazari.github.io/culture).
+ARG's vision regarding our work environment can be found at [abbyazari.github.io/culture](https://abbyazari.github.io/culture).

 ---